-2-4 Mounting the Motherboard in the Chassis
+2-5 Mounting the Motherboard in the Chassis

 All the motherboards have standard mounting holes to fit different types of chassis.
-Chassis may come with a variety of mounting fasteners, made of metal or plastic.
+Chassis may come with a variety of mounting fasteners made of metal or plastic.
 Although a chassis may have both metal and plastic fasteners, metal fasteners are the most highly recommended because they ground the system board to the chassis.
 Therefore, use as many metal fasteners as possible for better grounding.

-2-5 Connecting Cables
+2-6 Connecting Cables

-ATX Power Supply Connector
+Power Supply Connector

 After you have securely mounted the motherboard to the chassis, you are ready to connect the cables.
-Attach a power supply cable to J32 for an ATX power supply.
-See Table 2-1 for the pin definitions of an ATX power supply.
+Attach a power supply cable to J32 for ATX power.
+The S2DG2 has two primary power supply connectors: J32A and J32B.
+You should use both primaries and the secondary connector if included with your power supply.
+See Table 2-2 for pin definitions.